WHENEVER WE CAN, WHEREVER WE CAN: Our Mission

 Remona is a freelance journalist, editor, and media professional as well as the Campaigns Director for the Exploring Islam Foundation.
 She writes for The Guardian, is a guest presenter for the ‘Things Unseen’ podcast produced by CTVC and is also a regular contributor for ‘Pause for Thought’ on BBC Radio 2.
 She holds a BA in English Literature & Classical Studies and a MA in Medieval Studies from Royal Holloway, University of London.

-Wasif Mahmood, Trustee
+Wasif Mahmood, Adviser

 Wasif is Legal Director at Shakespeare Martineau, London.
 Formerly the Head of Commercial Litigation at Malletts, his previous works include working with Amnesty International and delivering social cohesion programmes.
 He currently works to support 300 children through primary education in Pakistan.